 You get it: EcoCamp is not just a hotel.
 But it looks great in pictures, and these pictures tell a story (check out these awesome shots of EcoCamp by travelers!).
 A story of a place that has been evolving*, always with deep respect for nature.
 Here, travelers hike, connect to nature and each other, make new friends in the community domes and marvel at the raw beauty of the surroundings.
 It is true the surroundings make it shine when it comes to photography: the domes were built at the foot of the Torres del Paine mountain range, with plenty of wildlife and a spectacular view of the granite spires that gave the national park its name.
 Now enough with the description, let's enjoy the visit of this beautiful, sustainable and remote Patagonia location.

-Maybe the most classic postcard of EcoCamp, with the towers and Mt.
+Maybe the most classic postcard of EcoCamp Patagonia, a location with the towers and Mt.
 Almirante Nieto in the background.
 This is the front desk of the hotel: these are actually two interconnected domes, with a gift shop dome.